Bonnie-android/Amazon-Redshift-Knowledge-Base/README.md

 "#Amazon-Redshift-Knowledge-Base"<br/>
-Contains Knowledge Base for AWS Amazon Redshift and Tableau
+Contains Knowledge Base for AWS Amazon Redshift and Tableau<br/>
+Tips & Tricks for Tableau using AWS and Redshift